Hardblock-IMSE/EIPX-Smart-NFT/README.md

     /// @notice This function lets know the user of the token from the address of the asset bound to the token.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.
-    /// @param _addressSA is the address to obtain the user from it.
+    /// @param _addressAsset is the address to obtain the user from it.
-    /// @return user of the token bound to the asset that generates _addressSA. function userOfFromBCA(address _addressSA) external view returns (address);
+    /// @return user of the token bound to the asset that generates _addressAsset. function userOfFromBCA(address _addressAsset) external view returns (address);

     /// @notice This function lets know how many tokens are assigned to a user.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.